• There are no suggestions because the search field is empty.

 Remain calm when your teen is upset; if you can't, calm yourself before responding.

-Being a stable, calm sounding board helps teens see their behavior more accurately and encourages them to self-correct.
-If we react, they are now dealing with our emotions—and just like looking into a wavy pond, they can no longer see their reflection clearly.
+However, if you react or blow up, your teen is now dealing with YOUR emotions—and just like looking into a wavy pond, they can no longer see their reflection clearly.
 Frequently, if a parent reacts, a teen will make it about THEIR PARENT's unreasonable behavior instead of looking at their own.

 Step 3: Apologize when needed.